Describes the grouping of items using a property name as the criteria.

 Initializes a new instance of theclass with the specified parameters.

-Gets or sets an IComparer value that orders groups in ascending order of name.
+Gets an IComparer value that orders groups in ascending order of name.

 Gets an IComparer value that orders groups in descending order of name.

 Gets or sets a converter to apply to the property value or the item to produce the final value that is used to determine which group(s) an item belongs to.

 Gets the collection of names that are used to initialize a group with a set of subgroups with the given names.(Inherited from GroupDescription.)

 Gets or sets the name of the property that is used to determine which group(s) an item belongs to.

 Gets the collection of sort criteria in which to sort the groups.(Inherited from GroupDescription.)